Mixing is hard for triangle-free reflexive graphs: Outline of Proof and of Main Construction

 Where $P_\ell$ is the reflexive path on vertices ${0, \dots, \ell}$, it is well known, and easy to show, that the existence of a path $P_\ell$ from $\phi$ to $\psi$ in $\Hom(G,C)$ is equivalent to the existence of a homomorphism from $P_\ell \times G$ to $C$ that restricts on $0 \times G$ to $\phi$ and on $\ell \times G$ to $\psi$.
 For a cycle $C$, we refer to $P_\ell \times C$ as a {\em path-of-cycles} and to each copy $i \times C$ of $C$ a {\em slice} of the path.

 In Fact \ref{fact:preshom}, we observe the basic fact that under a homomorphism of a path-of-cycles to $H$, all slices have the same homology.
-This property of paths-of-cycles is the main building block in our construction of $G^*$.
-Let $C$ be a smallest cycle in $H$. $G^*$ will contain a special copy $Z$ of $C$, and for every vertex $v$ of $G$, three more copies $A_0^v, A_1^v$ and $A_2^v$ of $C$.
+This property of paths-of-cycles is the main building block in our construction of $\Gb$.
+Let $Z$ be a smallest cycle in $H$.
+The graph $\Gb$ will contain a special copy $\sZ$ of $Z$, and for every vertex $v$ of $G$, three more copies $\A_0^v, \A_1^v$ and $\A_2^v$ of $Z$.

-Using a gadget $S_3$ made of paths-of-cycles we will ensure that under a homomorphism $\phi:G^* \to H$, if $Z$ has non-trivial homology, then exactly one of the $A_i^v$ for each $v$ have the same homology as $Z$, and the other two have trivial homology.
-For every edge $uv$ of $G$ we use another path-of-cycles gadget $S_2$ to ensure that not both $A_i^v$ and $A_i^u$ get non-trivial homology.
-From this it will not be hard to show that if there is a non-flat homomorphism $\phi: G^* \to C$; one such that $Z$ has non-trivial homology, then we get a $3$-colouring of $G$ by mapping $v$ to the $i$ such that $A_i^v$ has non-trivial homology.
+Using a gadget $S_3$ made of paths-of-cycles we will ensure that under a homomorphism $\phi:\Gb \to H$, if $\sZ$ has nontrivial homology, then exactly one of the $\A_i^v$ for each $v$ have the same homology as $\sZ$, and the other two have trivial homology.
+For every edge $uv$ of $G$ we use another path-of-cycles gadget $S_2$ to ensure that not both $\A_i^v$ and $\A_i^u$ get nontrivial homology.
+From this it will not be hard to show that if there is a non-flat homomorphism $\phi: \Gb \to H$; one such that $\sZ$ has nontrivial homology, then we get a $3$-colouring of $G$ by mapping $v$ to the $i$ such that $\A_i^v$ has nontrivial homology.

 The construction as described above is not so difficult.
-The gadgets are constructed in Section \ref{sect:windsum} and the rest of the construction is done in Section \ref{sect:stage1}.
-However, we also have to show that if there is no $3$-colouring of $G$, then all homomorphism of $G^*$ to $H$ are flat.
-It is not difficult to show that if there is no $3$-colouring of $G$, then any homomorphism of $G^*$ to $H$ has trivial homology on the slices of our path-of-cycles gadgets.
-This does not yet ensure that all $H$-colourings of $G^*$ are flat.
-There may be a lot of other `non-gadget' cycles in $G^*$ that also must have trivial homology.
-This complicates the whole construction.
+The gadgets are constructed in Section \ref{sect:windsum} and the rest of the construction is done with Construction \ref{const:G*} of Section \ref{sect:stage1}.
+However, we also have to show that if there is no $3$-colouring of $G$, then all homomorphism of $\Gb$ to $H$ are flat.
+It is not difficult to show that if there is no $3$-colouring of $G$, then any homomorphism of $\Gb$ to $H$ has trivial homology on the slices of our path-of-cycles gadgets.
+This does not yet ensure that all $H$-colourings of $\Gb$ are flat.
+There may be a lot of other `non-gadget' cycles in $\Gb$ that also must have trivial homology.